 Paul prayed, "I pray that God, the source of hope, will fill you completely with joy and peace because you trust in him.
 Then you will overflow with confident hope through the power of the Holy Spirit."
 (Romans 15:13, NLT).

-The hymn in the video below declares, "My hope is built on nothing less than Jesus blood and righteousness."
-As you meditate on the verses above and sing the hymn, you could find that you sense a deep assurance of your hope that that is firmly grounded in Jesus Christ.
-You know that you will not be ashamed no matter what the circumstances are.
+It is on this basis that the popular hymn declares, "My hope is built on nothing less than Jesus blood and righteousness."
+As you meditate on these verses and sing the hymn, you will sense a deep assurance of your hope that that is firmly grounded in Jesus Christ.
+You know that you will not be ashamed no matter how challenging the situation you are in.

 How to Keep Hope Alive in Adversity